Compare your auto insurance quotes from over 50 of Canada's most trusted insurance providers.

-We search for your lowest car insurance rates from over
+You can search for your cheapest car insurance rate from over 50 providers.

-We connect you to the company to secure your selected auto insurance rate.
+Connect to the provider to secure your rate.

-We compare auto insurance rates from over 50 insurance companies.
-With your details, we shop the market to help you find the lowest car insurance rate.
-No one else covers as much of the market as we do.
+Use our site to compare auto insurance rates from over 50 insurance companies.
+You can shop the market to find the lowest car insurance rate.
+No one else publishes as many rates as we do.

 Comparing with us costs you nothing!
 Our service is absolutely free.
 There are no hidden costs or strings attached because we make our money from partners we work with, not you.

-We find your lowest car insurance rate.
-Your quotes come straight from the auto insurance companies and are the same rates you would get if you called them directly.
+We can find you the lowest car insurance rate.
+Your quotes come straight from the auto insurance companies.
+They are the same rates you would get if you called them directly.

 What you see is what you get.
 The auto insurance quotes you get are accurate, based on the details you provide.
-As long as your details stay the same, so should your rate.
+As long as your details stay the same, so will your rate.